ninoschelcher/functional-programming/README.md

 # Functional Programming
 This repository contains my process of cleaning data with functional patterns and process of finding good research questions from the dataset with a matching concept for The Volkskrant.
-Full documentation can be found [in my wiki](https://github.com/ninoschelcher/functional-programming/wiki)
+Full documentation & process can be found [in my wiki](https://github.com/ninoschelcher/functional-programming/wiki)

 # The Assignment
 During this project we're working together with The Volkskrant, a newspaper based in the Netherlands.
 Together with the The Datalab department at the Volkskrant we have to come up with a concept related to: **The car in the city**.